Topolis/Queue/README.md

 Note that the keys of an object might get a unique suffix if it is already taken

 #### Sample
+You can find samples inside the folder *sample*
+ - *silex.php* Demonstrating queue usage and lazy loading inside a silex application
+ - *simple* A simple stand-alone queue usage

 ```
 $queue = new Queue();